d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 nonlinear *activation function* $\sigma$ to be applied to each hidden unit following the affine transformation.
-For instance, a popular choice is the ReLu (Rectified Linear Unit) activation function :cite:`Nair.Hinton.2010`
+For instance, a popular choice is the ReLU (Rectified Linear Unit) activation function :cite:`Nair.Hinton.2010`
 $\sigma(x) = \mathrm{max}(0, x)$ operating on its arguments element-wise.
 The outputs of activation functions $\sigma(\cdot)$ are called *activations*.